openmcp-project/docs/docs/about/design/service-provider.md

 In this context, `reconcileScope` holds the `ServiceProviderConfig` and provides clients to access onboarding, mcp and workload clusters.

-Main tasks towards Onboarding/Platform Cluster (based on `ServiceProviderConfig` location):
+Main tasks towards Platform Cluster:

-- resolve and validate `ServiceProviderConfig` against `DomainService` context (e.g. available `ReleaseChannel` options)
+- Resolve `ServiceProviderConfig`.
+If no `ServiceProviderConfig` can be resolved, the service request will fail.

 ### Reconcile Sequence